dankovacek/Engineering_Hydrology_Notebooks/content/_build/html/_sources/intro.md

 **Students are not expected to have prior experience with programming.**  The emphasis of these notebooks is on hydrological concepts rather than computer science, so all necessary code is provided.
 Each notebook focuses on a particular component of hydrological analysis, and students will be asked to answer questions about the underlying concept that may require changing variables and re-running code blocks to update results.
 The instructions provided with the code in the notebooks will facilitate the exploration of the concepts from a systems perspective.

 >**Note** The content of these notebooks does not represent a prescriptive set of methods for hydrological analysis.
-Instead, the intent is to introduce some basic concepts through a series of activities that encourage thinking about uncertainty and sensitivity.
+Instead, the intent is to introduce some basic concepts through a series of activities that encourage thinking about model uncertainty and sensitivity.

 ## Getting Started with Interactive Python Notebooks